AmnesicOblex/tcc-event-log/arc-1/segment-1.3.md

 - While mulling over this connection, a commotion at the constabulary alerted Dottie and Seplo to the discovery of the Butcher's black cab, abandoned outside Crabgrass Park.
 - After rushing to the scene, Dottie went over to the carriage and after looking over the carriage tried the door, triggering a fiery explosion, killing two horses and a couple constables.
 - Out of the wreckage crawled six mechanical spiders, each the size of a large dog.

+## Session 1.3.10

+### 22nd of Highsun, 756 (cont.)

+- Dottie and Seplo were quickly overwhelmed by the mechanical spiders.
+Luckily, the rest of the party showed up to help.
+Alder Wisteria, who happened to be in the area with some political dissidents came to their assistance as well.
+- At the advice of Halfwit the talking deck of cards, Lars drank potion 201 which gave him incredible strength to help destroy the spiders.
+- Darvog collected 92 scraps of metal from all the destroyed spiders.
+- Alder called down Authority, an angelic presence who helped the party defeat the spiders.
+- Afterwards the party returned to 449 Griffin Street.
+- On their front porch they found a stack of posters of Emmet Rockhead (Basalt)|Emmet Rockhead, left by Theodore "Teddy" Henry Silverseed|Teddy.
+- Seplo spoke with his two urchins, Jonas and Barney, about their surveillance of Theodore "Teddy" Henry Silverseed|Teddy.

+### 23rd - 29th of Highsun, 765

+- Dottie wrote several letters to loved ones including Mother Superior Anfisa, Ellis, and Beck.
+She also spoke with Professor Francis Glittersack and took Juniper "June" Snapdragon out for some ice cream.
+- Seplo spent some time collecting protection money for the Elemental Fist in Tarlem gaining him 2 renown.
+- Seplo also had an odd encounter with a broken window and a large stone tablet.
+- Betty spent her week working at the blacksmith gaining her 2 renown.
+She also listened for any information about other tieflings in the city.
+- Darvog spent the week attending night classes gaining him 1 renown.
+- Clementine spent the week scribing spell scrolls and salt circles for Professor Francis Glittersack earning her 1 renown at the Domus Magus.
+- Lars spent the week working on his short stories and helping his cousin Hans move into 449 Griffin Street.
+- Alder spent the week doing acts of service at the Children of Grace, gaining 1 renown.